mozilla/fxpay/README.rst

 ~~~~~~~~~~~~~~~~~~~

 The ``purchase`` and ``onrestore`` callbacks receive a product info object.
+In case of an error, you may receive an object with missing properties
+depending on the error state.
-This object has the following properties:
+The product info object has the following properties:

 *info.productId*
     The ID number of the product.
 This corresponds to the ID number you see in